lbr-stack/pyfri/README.md

 The drawback for this approach is the execution loop in the Python application must fit within the sampling frequency set by the Java application.
 As such, higher sampling frequencies (i.e. 500-1000Hz) can be difficult to achieve using pyFRI.

+The majority of the examples use the synchronous execution style.

 ## Asynchronous

 The pyFRI library incorporates an asynchronous execution approach, allowing users to execute FRI communication at various permissible sampling frequencies (i.e., 100-1000Hz), along with a distinct sampling frequency for the loop on the Python application's end.